 Prevention Through Vaccination

-Vaccination remains the most effective strategy for preventing measles, and the Measles-Mumps-Rubella (MMR) vaccine is a critical component in this effort.
-The MMR vaccine is designed to protect against measles, mumps and rubella.
-Its widespread use has drastically reduced the incidence of these diseases globally.
-Achieving high vaccination coverage through the MMR vaccine is crucial, as it not only protects individuals who receive the vaccine but also provides herd immunity, helping to shield those who are unable to be vaccinated due to medical reasons.
+Getting vaccinated is the most effective way to prevent measles.
+The Measles-Mumps-Rubella (MMR) vaccine is designed to protect against measles, mumps and rubella.
+Its widespread use has drastically reduced the number of cases of these illnesses around the world.
+When most people in an area are vaccinated with the MMR vaccine, it not only protects individuals who receive the vaccine, but also helps protect people who are unable to be vaccinated due to medical reasons.
+This is called herd immunity.

 Froedtert Pharmacy locations offer the MMR vaccine.
-Please call ahead.
+Please call ahead to schedule an appointment.

 Find a Froedtert Pharmacy Location

-In rare cases, vaccinated individuals can still contract the disease.
+In rare cases, vaccinated individuals can still get the disease.
 The MMR typically offers about 97% protection after two doses.
-Those who have been vaccinated and still contract measles tend to experience milder symptoms and have fewer severe complications.
+Those who have been vaccinated and still get measles tend to experience milder symptoms and have fewer severe complications.

 Measles Immunity